mshifo/solid-node/README.md

 ```

 - Encapsulate Reusable Query Logic:
-  If you find yourself performing similar database queries in multiple places, consider encapsulating the query logic in reusable functions or static methods within the model.
-By centralizing the query logic, you avoid duplicating the same query code across different parts of your codebase.
+  If you find yourself performing similar operations in multiple places, consider encapsulating the logic in reusable functions or static methods within the model Or simply by using Hooks provided by Sequelize ORM.
 For example:

 ```ts
 User.beforeUpdate((user: User) => {